Topologies¶

 async with run_with_tcp(1, *agents):

-for neighbor in agents[0].neighbors():
+for neighbour in agents[0].neighbors():

-await agents[0].send_message("hello neighbors", neighbor)
+await agents[0].send_message("hello neighbours", neighbour)

 await asyncio.sleep(0.1)